jundalisay/spblist/content/en/bio/principles/intro/chapter-02.md

 A non-living thing therefore is non-living because the Negative Force constricts its mind to limited modes of expression such as expansion and simple movement.

-A living thing, on the other hand, has a mind that can accept external feelings and ideas and likewise express them because the constriction by the Negative Force is weaker.
+A living thing, on the other hand, has a mind that can accept external feelings and ideas and likewise **independently** express them because the constriction by the Negative Force is weaker.

+This independence manifests as willpower.

 <!-- A non-living thing cannot, due to the confinement by the Negative Force. -->